Meli-Nzekele/Landing-Page/README.md

 # Landing-Page
-A web page created from a design provide by The Odin Project (Foundation Course)
+A web page created from a design provided by The Odin Project (Foundation Course)